brunacosta03/sem4pi_22_23/docs/SPRINT B/US_2001/readme-updateExam.md

 **US 2001** As Teacher, I want to create an exam.

-- The Teacher can only create an exam if there are no other exams of the same course with the same open date and close date.
-- The Teacher can only create an exam if there is at least one section.
+- The Teacher can only update an exam if there is at least one exam previously created.

 Regarding these requirements we understand that this User Story relates to [US1006](../US_1006/readme.md).